The apostle John records Jesus’ last moments of life on the cross in John 19:28-30.

 When Jesus arrived at Golgotha, His place of crucifixion, the soldiers mocked Him (Luke 23:36) and offered Him a glass of sour wine to drink but after tasting it He refused the wine (Matt.
 27:34; Mark 15:23).
 In those days, it was common for the condemned person to be offered common wine with a portion of gall or one of several bitter herbs or myrrh which may have been given to dull the senses and act as a painkiller.
 But Jesus did not want to consume anything that would dull his senses and interfere with His suffering under God’s wrath.

-Some translations identify this drink offered to Jesus as “vinegar” but this word is better translated as “wine.”
+Some translations identify this drink offered to Jesus as “vinegar,” but this word is better translated as “wine.”
 This act of offering sour wine was prophesied in the Old Testament (Ps.
 69:21).
-And this wine which contained bitter herbs was nearly undrinkable because of its bitter taste.
-Nevertheless, this was given, some say, as a sort of painkiller prior to execution in spite of the taste.
+This wine, which contained bitter herbs, was nearly undrinkable because of its bitter taste.
+Nevertheless, some say, it was given as a sort of painkiller prior to execution in spite of the taste.

 John Calvin writes that this “vinegar” or sour wine was given to hasten death.

-Regardless of one’s understanding of the purpose of giving this beverage to the condemned, it was a custom of the time and we know from Scripture that this drink was initially offered to Jesus at His crucifixion and He refused to partake of it at that time.
+Regardless of one’s understanding of the purpose of giving this beverage to the condemned, it was a custom of the time.
+We know from Scripture that this drink was initially offered to Jesus at His crucifixion, and He refused to partake of it at that time.

 IT IS FINISHED

-Readers of Scripture might ask what Jesus meant by the statement that He made immediately before He died.
+Readers of Scripture might ask what Jesus meant by His statement immediately before He died.
 What was finished?
 Did He mean His life?
 But His life had not yet ended.
 Did He mean all the events surrounding His first advent?
 But His death, burial, resurrection, ascension, and coronation as King of the Kingdom were yet in the future.
-So, what was Jesus talking about when He proclaimed “It is finished.”
+So, what was Jesus talking about when He proclaimed, “It is finished.”
 The apostle John tells us that Jesus knew “that all was now finished” (v.
 28).
 But what is the “all” that was finished?

-The English term “It is finished” is translated from the Greek word that means to complete or conclude or discharge a debt.
+The English term “It is finished” is translated from the Greek word that means to complete, conclude, or discharge a debt.
 It means to pay a debt in full.
 Jesus was not referring to the payment of a debt He owed to the Father.
-Jesus was stating that He was now going to pay in full the sin debt owed by each of the elect individuals that the Father had given to Jesus in eternity prior to creation.
-Jesus would fulfill their sin debt by giving His own life on the cross as redemption of all sinners’ sin debt.
+Jesus stated that He would now pay the sin debt owed by each of the elect individuals that the Father had given to Jesus in eternity before creation.
+Jesus would fulfill their sin debt by giving His own life on the cross as the redemption of all sinners’ sin debt.
 This was the Son’s act of redemption of sin for all believers in Christ.

-The term “It is finished” refers to the accomplished work Jesus completed for the Father (v.
+“It is finished” refers to the work Jesus completed for the Father (v.
 4).
-Jesus was referring to the work that He performed.
+Jesus referred to the work He performed.
 Though His death, burial, resurrection, ascension, and coronation as King of the Kingdom in heaven were still left to be done, these events required His participation by design.
-And they were certain to occur as foreordained by God.
+And they were sure to occur as foreordained by God.
 Thus, Jesus could accurately state that His work as the Christ was completed and certain.

 Another facet of Christ’s finished work is the fulfillment of Old Testament Prophecies.
-All of the types and foreshadowing that pointed to the Messiah were now replaced by the reality that is Jesus Christ and the gospel of the living Word.
-The Old Covenant is replaced by the New Covenant and the ceremonial law and sacrificial rites are done away with and finished (Heb.
+The reality of Jesus Christ and the gospel of the living Word replaced all types and foreshadowings that pointed to the Messiah.
+The New Covenant replaces the Old Covenant, and the ceremonial law and sacrificial rites are done away with and finished (Heb.
 9:23-28).
 As Daniel wrote, Jesus came “to put an end to sin, and to atone for iniquity, to bring in everlasting righteousness, to seal both vision and prophet” (Dan.
 9:24).

-That was not all that is finished.
+That was not all that was finished.
 The dominance of sin was defeated (Heb.
 9:26).
 Jesus’ life on earth was finished.
 His work of redemption was complete.
 And Jesus would return once in the future at the end of the age to save all those who believed in Him.
-Death was defeated and Christ has the power over death (Rev. 1:18).
+Death was defeated, and Christ has the power over death (Rev. 1:18).
 His resurrection proves that.

 FINAL THOUGHTS